YOUR SAY: HFG reader Anna writes…

 – Anna, via handwritten letter

 Thanks for taking the time out of your busy and important schedule, Anna, to write to us.
 We realise just how difficult it must be for you as a paramedic to eat healthily around your work demands, and we have investigated eating options for shift workers in previous Healthy Food Guide issues.
-For starters, read our online article How to cope with shift work.
-Then look at our September 2011 issue which covers food options for shift workers and you may also find our May 2011 issue helpful: our cover feature investigates the healthier meal choices from takeaway establishments including fast-food restaurants and petrol stations.
-Keep a look-out for (past and) future issues which feature more articles and recipes addressing the healthy eating needs of those who are time-poor.
+For starters, read our article How to cope with shift work.
+Then check out Eating well at work, which covers food options for shift workers.
+You may also find our We rate takeaways: The best and the worst feature helpful, where we investigate the healthier meal choices from takeaway establishments including fast-food restaurants and petrol stations.
+Keep a look out for (past and) future issues which feature more articles and recipes addressing the healthy eating needs of those who are time-poor.

 ‘Your say’ letters are written by external correspondents.
 The opinions expressed in these letters are solely those of the correspondents, not of Healthy Food Guide, and no liability is accepted by Healthy Life Media Ltd for any information contained therein.
 As always, any person with health issues or medical concerns should first take advice from a health professional.
 Healthy Life Media Ltd reserves the right to reply to, edit, abridge or decline letters without explanation.